ftakieddine/echo360Scrapper/README.md

 *Requires python3 and pip

-Script to download all lectures from any course hosted on Echo360
+Script to download all lectures from any course hosted on Echo360 that is available on your account.

 To run:
 1. pip install requirements.txt